kka11/twitter_and_database_APIs/README.md

           python twitterAPIs.py
-      6. If tweets are coming from twitter streaming and you want to stop the streaming(not program), Press ctrl + c press 'q'(No need to enter the ' ' characters)
+      6. If tweets are coming from twitter streaming and you want to stop the streaming(not program), Press ctrl + c
       7. Just follow what prints on your terminal